 CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to any channel width for

-which CCA on secondary 10 MHz channel has been idle and that is less than.
+which CCA on secondary 10 MHz channel has been idle for a PIFS prior to the start of the RTS frame and that is less than. (#1153)

 — Otherwise, the STA shall not respond with a CTS frame.